-Figure 6: Preferred way of meeting with 3+ colleagues or professional associates career starters who express a 46% career starters who express a preference for in-person meetings
+Figure 6: Preferred way of meeting with 3+ colleagues or professional associates

 Of those who prefer to meet online 17% prefer their camera off in meetings, while 26% want to be camera on.
 In Japan 35% want their camera turned off, compared with just 5% in China, perhaps reflecting cultural preferences to retain personal privacy.